zettaware/.github/profile/README.md

 ![image](https://user-images.githubusercontent.com/105769130/170862223-7a4ab6d7-c0bf-417a-ac44-4d96e5449a5b.png)
 Greetings and welcome to Zetta!
-We always like to make useful things for people on the internet and we have been doing this since the **29th May, 2022** 🤯
+We always like to make useful things for people on the internet and we have been doing this since the **29th May, 2022** 🤯 Thats when we created this account.

 <!--START_SECTION:activity-->